Filipino Pork Adobo is a pork belly braise in a tangy, sweet, and savory sauce. This adobo recipe is so simple to make with minimal ingredients.

 - 3 tablespoons brown sugar more to taste

-- ground black pepper or whole peppercorns to taste
+- whole or cracked peppercorns to taste

 - 3 bay leaves dried or fresh